Knowledge-Informed Kernel State Reconstruction from Heterogeneous Partial Observations: Extended Experimental Results

 A potential concern with kernel-based methods is the $\mathcal{O}(N^3)$ cost of direct Gram-matrix inversion.
 However, \texttt{MAAT} avoids this bottleneck entirely: our implementation relies on first-order optimization (Adam) rather than closed-form matrix inversion.
 Each iteration requires only matrix-vector products with the kernel matrix, reducing per-step complexity to $\mathcal{O}(N^2)$.
 This makes the method scalable to long or high-resolution trajectories.
 The situation is analogous to neural network training: although exact loss minimization is NP-hard in the worst case \citep{Froese2023}, practical gradient-based optimizers achieve good solutions efficiently.

-Table~\ref{tab:wallclock} reports wall-clock time and peak memory usage across all baselines, averaged over the benchmark suite on identical hardware. \texttt{MAAT} incurs moderate overhead compared to classical smoothers (splines, Savitzky--Golay) but remains substantially faster than Neural ODEs and PINNs while achieving superior reconstruction accuracy.
-The memory footprint is comparable to other kernel and neural methods.
+Table~\ref{tab:wallclock} reports wall-clock time and peak memory usage across all baselines, averaged over the benchmark suite on identical hardware. \texttt{MAAT} incurs moderate overhead relative to classical smoothers (e.g., splines, Savitzky--Golay), but remains substantially faster than Neural ODEs.
+While slower than lightweight SINDy-based pipelines, it achieves consistently superior reconstruction accuracy.
+Its memory footprint is higher than simple interpolation methods but remains comparable to other kernel and neural approaches.